Frequently Asked Questions

-In the electrostatic powder coat painting process an electric charge is applied to the metal part and powder paint is sprayed on the part as it goes through the paint line.
-Due to the electric charge the powder paint seeks out the bare spots and moves into closest proximity to the surface of the part as possible.
-This give a more even coat and a longer lasting more durable finish than standard spray paints.
+In the electrostatic powder coat painting process, an electric charge is applied to the metal part and powder paint is sprayed on as it goes through the paint line.
+Due to the electric charge, the powder paint seeks out any bare spots and moves into as close a proximity to the surface as possible, resulting in a more even coat and longer lasting finish than standard spray paints.

 Can I paint my raw steel (CRS) supports?

-Federal Brace ships our raw steel (cold rolled steel) parts cleaned and ready for primer and painting.
+Federal Brace ships our raw steel (cold rolled steel) parts with an oil coating to prevent rust.
+These parts should be washed with soap and water prior to painting.
+After cleaning, the parts should be allowed to completely dry.
 You can finish the parts on location using any spray or brush paint that will adhere to metals.
 Most hardware, paint and large retail stores will carry paints suitable for painting metals.

 Will I see weld marks on my metal supports purchased from Federal Brace?

-Unlike other brackets sold for countertop and shelf support, Federal Brace stainless steel brackets are manufactured so that the weldments are not visible from the front of the bracket.
-This enhances the beauty of the corbels and brackets and provides that finished touch that sets Federal Brace brackets apart.
-Steel brackets that are raw will have visible weld burns.
-However, this is completely covered when painted.
+Unlike other brackets sold for countertop and shelf support, Federal Brace stainless steel brackets are manufactured so that that weld marks are not visible from the front of the bracket.
+This enhances the beauty of the overall product and provides the finishing touch that sets Federal Brace brackets apart.
+While raw steel brackets will have visible weld heat marks, they can be covered with paint.

 What is the weight capacity of Federal Brace brackets?

 Federal Brace can provide suggestions as to the general weight capacity of any bracket.
-However, due to the varying aspects and uses of countertop applications, we cannot guarantee that any bracket in our design will carry xxxx amount of weight.
-If your application requires a specific capacity load, Federal Brace suggest that you consult a design engineer onsite to review your selected bracket and its use in your application.
+However, due to the varying aspects and uses of countertop applications, we cannot guarantee that any bracket in our design will carry the specific amount of weight required for your project.
+If your application requires a specific capacity load, we suggest consulting a design engineer on-site to review your selected bracket and its use in your application.

 Can I review a drawing of a Federal Brace bracket before ordering?

-A drawing is available in PDF format for your convenience upon request.
+A drawing is available in PDF format upon request for your convenience.
 Please call 877-353-8899 to request a drawing.